At a Glance

 ✨Tip Number 1

 Familiarise yourself with the National Institute of Health Research (NIHR) Portfolio studies.
-Understanding the types of studies and their significance will help you engage more effectively during interviews and demonstrate your enthusiasm for the role.
+Understanding the types of studies and their significance will not only help you in interviews but also show your genuine interest in the role.

 ✨Tip Number 2